|Nutrition Facts (per serving)|

-- While the batter is in the fridge, set up your work area.
-In an area convenient to the stove, lay out the newspapers with paper towels covering them and cooling racks on top of all.
+While the batter is in the fridge, set up your work area.
+In an area near the stove, lay out the newspapers with paper towels, covering them and cooling racks on top of all.
 Have a plate covered with a paper towel to place hot rosette iron.

-- In a fryer or cast-iron skillet heat 4-inches deep oil.
-Place oil/candy thermometer in oil, but not touching the bottom of the pan.
-Bring oil to 365 degrees F.
+In a fryer or cast-iron skillet, heat 4-inches deep oil.
+Place an oil or candy thermometer inside, but not touching the bottom of the pan.
+Bring oil to 365 F.

-- Remove batter from fridge.
-Heat rosette iron in hot oil for one minute.
+Remove the batter from the fridge.
+Heat the rosette iron in hot oil for one minute.
 Remove from oil and allow excess to drip on paper towels.
 Place hot iron into the batter.
 Count to ten and put battered iron into the hot oil.
 Cook until rosette begins to brown or it releases itself from the iron.
 (Less intricate irons release the batter easier.)

 Once released, turn over with tongs.